Nursery Irrigation System Checklist

 It can be expensive to replace or retrofit an existing irrigation system to achieve uniform delivery.
 An option is to place small plants with low daily water requirements in locations where small irrigation volumes are applied and place large plants with high daily water requirements in locations where large volumes are applied.

 During system operation, irregular flow or irregular patterns of water delivery are an indication of improper system function.
 These irregularities could be because of inherent differences in water pressure related to system design, clogged orifices, obstructions, or worn, irregular-shaped orifices that result in variable water pressure.
 Orifice size may be checked with the blunt end of a drill bit of appropriate caliber (Figure 3).
 A pitot tube with pressure gauge can be used to check pressure as the water flows from the orifice (Figure 4).
 During system operation, watch the arc or angle of water delivery to ensure it is appropriate.
 Irrigation should adequately cover the edges of benches or beds of plants.
 Rotating nozzles should move consistently with the same number of rotations per minute.
 Also, check for leaks while the system is pressurized and operating.
+If nozzles are mounted on risers, checks should be performed to make sure that risers are not loose, have movement, or are leaning from the vertical position.
+Risers that are not vertical will reduce the efficiency of the system and result in excess or inadequate water application to the surrounding plants.
+Loose risers usually result in broken or cracked pipes eventually resulting in wasted water so continual maintenance is essential.

 As the system shuts down, watch the pattern of water exiting the nozzles and note the duration of flow.
 Nozzles located at lower elevations may continue to emit water for several minutes with a concentrated stream rather than a dispersed pattern.
 In addition to the excess water applied, this concentrated stream can damage tender plants and displace substrate from containers.
 Low-pressure drains on the ends of pipes at the lowest elevations allow pipes to drain rapidly so that duration of water delivery is minimized after irrigation ceases (Figure 5).
 Antidrip nozzles perform a similar function.